-Instructor Names: Lara Letaw
+Instructor Names: Samarendra Hedaoo, Lara Letaw

-Instructor Email: letawl@oregonstate.edu
+Instructor Emails: hedaoos@oregonstate.edu, letawl@oregonstate.edu

 Course Description

 Our world is full of problems like war, poverty, addiction, and pollution.
 Software has played and will continue to play a vital role in promoting peace, education, health, and the renewal of our planet.
 But software doesn't just grow on trees.
 Somebody has to carefully design and create the software in a way that addresses the problem without making it worse, without incurring excessive costs, and without creating troublesome new problems.
 This course will give you the skills needed to analyze big problems, discover the requirements for a solution, design a solution, and manage the solution's implementation.